pymc-devs/pytensor/doc/glossary.rst

         or read more about :ref:`graphstructures`.

     Variable
-        The the main data structure you work with when using Aesara.
+        The the main data structure you work with when using Pytensor.
         For example,

         >>> x = at.ivector()